 Not all parents, of course, supported the strike action of teachers, despite keeping children at home.
 Widespread community alarm and anger was expressed in the media at this radical action on the part of so many teachers.
 The debate on the rights and wrongs of teachers on strike was waged throughout the state and reached into nearly every home.

 As well as listing major achievements of the Federation, the December 1968 Supplement to Education included community activities: “The welfare of children has been a constant cause of concern to teachers”.
 This contribution pointed to the establishment and maintenance of Stewart House, support of the United Nations Appeal for children in 1948 and recent support to Freedom from Hunger and Milk for India campaigns.
 The Federation’s moral and practical support for Aboriginal rights and educational opportunities for Aboriginal children was highlighted.
-The article concluded that the Federation had used its organised strength to not only advance the interests of teachers, but assist in achieving many other goals important to members as citizens.
+The article concluded that the Federation had used its organised strength not only to advance the interests of teachers, but assist in achieving many other goals important to members as citizens.
 The Federation had “helped to mould the course of Australian history, not only in the field of education”.